mare1601/react-weather/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using the Open Weather Map API, and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts